Flooring fitters in Bromley — carpet, LVT, laminate and engineered wood supply and fit across BR1–BR2 postcodes

 Yes — we cover the full BR1 and BR2 postcode area including Bromley town, Bickley, Shortlands, Bromley Common, Hayes and all surrounding areas.
 No call-out charge and free home visits including evenings and weekends.

-Bickley's large Edwardian villas have exceptional subfloors.
-We inspect the timber, re-nail any loose boards and install ply.
+Bickley's large Edwardian villas are exceptional properties.
+We inspect the suspended timber, re-nail any loose boards and install ply across the full area.
 Wide-plank engineered oak (190mm+) in a natural or brushed finish suits the generous proportions of these rooms.
 We bring a full sample range to the home visit.

 Mixed subfloor situations are common in Hayes.
-We survey both zones, price the preparation for each, and manage the height difference at the threshold.
+We survey both zones, price the preparation for each, and manage the height difference at the threshold between suspended timber and concrete.
 All preparation is included in the fixed price given at the home visit.

 We can usually arrange a visit within 2–5 working days across BR1–BR2.
 Evening and weekend appointments available at no extra charge.
 No call-out charge anywhere in Bromley.

 Yes.
-Uplift and disposal is included as standard on all fitting jobs.
+Uplift and disposal is included as standard on all fitting jobs in Bromley.
 All part of the fixed price.
 Call 07836 446951 to book your free visit.

 Nearby coverage